2022–23 FIS Ski Jumping World Cup

-The 2022–23 FIS Ski Jumping World Cup is the 44th World Cup season in ski jumping for men, the 26th official World Cup season in ski flying, and the 12th World Cup season for women.
-The men's season started in November in Wisła, Poland and will conclude in April in Planica, Slovenia.
-The women's season started also in Wisła and will conclude in March in Lahti, Finland.
+The 2022–23 FIS Ski Jumping World Cup was the 44th World Cup season in ski jumping for men, the 26th official World Cup season in ski flying, and the 12th World Cup season for women.
+The men's season was the longest in the World Cup history; it started in November 2022 in Wisła, Poland and concluded in April 2023 in Planica, Slovenia.
+The women's season also started in Wisła and concluded in Lahti, Finland.

-Ryōyū Kobayashi from Japan and Marita Kramer from Austria are the defending overall champions from the 2021–22 season.
+Ryōyū Kobayashi (men's) and Marita Kramer (women's) were the defending overall champions from the previous season.